How to Transfer Files in the Network using Sockets in Python

 BUFFER_SIZE = 4096 # send 4096 bytes each time step

-We need to specify the IP address, the port of the server we want to connect to, and the name of the file we want to send.
+We need to specify the server IP address, the server port we want to connect to, and the file name we want to send:

 # the ip address or hostname of the server, the receiver